Message from the Executive Officer

 by people around the world

-With our corporate philosophy of “Information Revolution — Happiness for Everyone” and our vision of “Becoming the Corporate Group Needed Most by People Around the World,” we now aim to be a company that provides the necessary next-generation social infrastructure to develop a digitized society by 2030 as our long-term vision.
+With our corporate philosophy of "Information Revolution – Happiness for Everyone" and our vision of "Becoming the Corporate Group Needed Most by People Around the World," we now aim to be a company that provides the necessary next-generation social infrastructure to develop a digitized society by 2030 as our long-term vision.
 SoftBank's brand symbol of two lines in an equal sign represents the corporate mindset of the SoftBank Group, a leader in the Information Revolution that strives to bring answers and solutions for various issues confronting our customers and society as a whole.
-In 2024, we introduced our new slogan of “Answers to Social Issues,” spreading our methods and underlying thoughts through initiatives focused on addressing existing and potential social problems.
+Moreover, in 2024, we introduced our new slogan of "Answers to Social Issues," spreading our methods and underlying thoughts through initiatives focused on addressing existing, potential social problems.
 Our employees are conscious of how they can connect and contribute to the philosophy, vision and ideals shown in our brand logo through their own operations and daily activities, and our six important material issues form the compass guiding them.
 We are confident that the combined efforts of each employee will bring the realization of a sustainable society and increased corporate value.

 Fumihiro Aono